How do I reduce my AWS bill?

 Optimize your costs

 - AWS Trusted Advisor can help you identify resources that you aren't using to their full capacity.
 Then, you can decide to delete these underutilized resources to optimize your costs.
 To receive email notifications of Trusted Advisor checks, see How do I set up email notifications for Trusted Advisor?
+For information on how to delete your underutilized resources, see How do I terminate all my resources before closing my AWS account?

 - If you have predictable workloads on Amazon Elastic Compute Cloud (Amazon EC2), AWS Fargate, or AWS Lambda and are paying the default On-Demand pricing, you can save money by choosing an appropriate Savings Plan.
 For more information, see How do I save money on my Amazon EC2 or AWS Fargate usage using a Savings Plan?